Faizanjavid01/PracticeProject/README.md

 # PracticeProject
-This is a project for practice Git and GitHub.
+This is a project for practicing Git and GitHub.